cesar-pimenta/Flask_Ariadne_Graphql_Learn/README.md

 we have a limit of 60 requests without authentication, so the next steps are to implement this and have numerous requests.
-In this sense, I used try, to generalize errors in requests
+In this sense, I used try, to generalize errors in requests and also I didn’t use any more robust configuration settings for heroku, as this implementation doesn’t contain sensitive data yet, and the github data itself is public

 and here's the implementation on heroku, https://flask-ariadne-graphql.herokuapp.com/graphql